uphold/fastify-openapi-router-plugin/README.md

 });
 ```

+Any error thrown by the security handler will be internally wrapped in a `SecurityHandlerError` with `fatal = true`, which will stop further security blocks to be executed.
+If you wish to continue with the next security block, you can `throw createSecurityHandlerError(error, false)` in your handler.

 > [!TIP]
 > The `scopes` returned by the security handler can contain trailing **wildcards**.
 For example, if the security handler returns `{ scopes: ['pets:*'] }`, the route will be authorized for any security scope that starts with `pets:`.